adityatonk2/java-compiler-project/README.md

 markdown
 Copy
 Edit
+to install source code into your system git clone <project link>
+then go to terminal locate and acess the folder in which the file is currently situated cd <folderName>

-- `Main.java`: Core Java source file containing the compiler logic.
+- `Main.java`: Core Java source file
+ containing the compiler logic.
 - `AdityaTonk.pdf`: Final year project report or documentation.

 ## 🚀 How to Run